lhico/roms_idealized_exps/experiments/experiment06/README.md

 [HERE](https://www.myroms.org/forum/viewtopic.php?t=4938) you can find some information on the kinematic surface momentum flux.

 You'll also need to change `ana_smflux.h` and other analytical scripts according to your needs.
-You can figure out what analytical scripts must be changed by looking at the active analytical functions in `winds_upwelling.h` or you can compile the model, which should return an error and indicating the error.
-For example:
+You can figure out what analytical scripts must be changed by looking at the active analytical functions in `realistic_ic.h.h` or you can compile the model, which should return an error and indicating the error.
+For example (when we don't set #GLS_MIXING in the .h):

 ```
 analytical.f90:1072:14: